cloneofsimo/paint-with-words-sd/README.md

 ### (2) Setup pretrained model of ControlNet
 Please follow the instruction of [controlnet extension](https://github.com/Mikubill/sd-webui-controlnet) to get the pretrained models.

+#### IMPORTANT: This extension is currently NOT compatible with [ControlNet extension](https://github.com/Mikubill/sd-webui-controlnet) as reported at [this issue](https://github.com/cloneofsimo/paint-with-words-sd/issues/38).
+Hence, please disable the ControlNet extension before you start A1111 ui.
+This issue will be fixed ASAP.

 # TODO